 The Best Indoor Play Spaces for Houston Kids

-Read on for our recommendations of where to play when going outside is not an option and why each of these Houston spots are some of our absolute favorites for any day of the year.
+Read on for our recommendations of where to play when going outside is not an option.
+The indoor playgrounds below have implemented extra health and safety standards for these crazy times, reinforcing why these Houston spots are some of our absolute favorites for any day of the year.

 See imagination come to life right in front of your eyes as kids engage in creative play at this Pearland spot.
 The main play space boasts a floor-to-ceiling climbing structure with an enclosed trampoline area, a triple-seated racing slide, and extra-long corkscrew slide.
 Disco lights shine from underneath the darker areas below the play scape to light up the climbing area and enhance the fun.
 A miniature city complete with a barbershop, restaurant, fire station, theater, and police station are located on the opposite side of the venue for kids to explore.
 A plethora of costuming options are available for playing dress up and fully engaging in imaginative play with other children.
 A beautifully decorated cafe space offers plenty of delicious snack options for kids and adults at Kid 'n Play.
 Safety features at the venue include multiple entry gates and a stamp system to ensure that kids leave with the same adults that brought them.